arvigeus/AZ-204/Questions/Functions.md

     string name,
     ILogger log)
 {
-    // Read the inputImage
+    // Read the input image
     // Resize the image
-    // Write the resized image to outputImage
+    // Write the resized image to output image
 }
 ```